andrastantos/brew/docs/cpu/isa_detail_pc_manip.rst

 Description
 ~~~~~~~~~~~

 :code:`$pc` is loaded with the value in :code:`$rD`.
 This is an indirect jump.
-The LSB of :code:`$rD` carries implementation-defined meaning.
+The type of :code:`$rD` is ignored and as INT32.
+The LSB of :code:`$rD` carries implementation-defined meaning, including potential exceptions.
+If the implementation doesn't define a meaning for the LSB, it is ignored and no exceptions are raised.

-*Notes*: The CPU implementation can define various exceptions, based on its memory protection mechanism employed.
-The LSB of the target address carries implementation-defined meaning.
-If such a meaning is not defined, an implementation ignores the LSB.
+.. note:: A branch operation can obviously cause exceptions, if the branch target is invalid as defined by the memory protection scheme of the implementation.
+However, in those cases, the exception is raised during the fetch attempt of the target instruction, not during the execution of the branch operation.

 .. _tpc_eq_rd: